mindis/multimap/docs/javabasics.md

 // key -> {}
 ```

 When a value is removed it will only be marked as removed for the moment so that subsequent iterations will ignore it.
-Only an optimize operation triggered either via [API call](#) or the [command line tool](overview#multimap-optimize) will remove the data physically.
+Only an optimize operation triggered either via [API call](javadoc/io/multimap/Map.html) or the [command line tool](overview#multimap-optimize) will remove the data physically.

-Note that if the list is already locked either by a reader or writer lock the methods will block until the lock is released.
-A thread should never try to remove values while holding iterators to avoid deadlocks.
+Note that if the list is already locked either by a [reader](overview#reader-lock) or [writer lock](overview#writer-lock) any remove operation on that list will block until the lock is released.
+A thread should never try to remove values while holding iterators to the same list to avoid deadlocks.

 ## Replacing Values

-Values can be replaced by injecting a [map function](#) which yields a `byte[]` for values to be replaced or `null` if not.
+Values can be replaced by injecting a [Procedure](javadoc/io/multimap/Callables.Procedure.html) that represents a map function which yields a `byte[]` for values to be replaced or `null` if not.
 There are methods to replace only the first or all matches in a list.
-Since this is a mutating operation the methods require exclusive access to the list and therefore try to acquire a writer lock for that list.
+Since this is a mutating operation the methods require exclusive access to the list and therefore try to acquire a [writer lock](overview#writer-lock) for that list.

 When a value is replaced the old value is marked as removed and the new value is appended to the end of the list.
 Hence, replace operations will not preserve the order of values.
-If a certain order needs to be restored an [optimize operation](#) has to be run parameterized with an appropriate [compare function](#).
+If a certain order needs to be restored an [optimize](overview#multimap-optimize) operation has to be run parameterized with an appropriate [LessThan](javadoc/io/multimap/Callables.LessThan.html) function.

 ```java
 import io.multimap.Callables;